diego-chacon16/web-keyword-detection/README.md

-# Keyword Detection on Websites
+# Keyword Detection on Websites - Guided Project

 ## Objective
 + Create an algorithm, that takes html page as input and infers if the page contains the information about cancer tumorboard or not